 In principle, these methods recover at low energies the good properties of ChPT, since they use part of the perturbative information.
-However, it should be noted that, so far, the full results to one loop for all the meson-meson scattering processes were not available in the literature.
-At present only the $\pi\pi \to \pi\pi$ [10], $K\pi \to K\pi$ [10], $\eta\pi \to \eta\pi$ [10] and the two independent $K^+K^- \to K^+K^-$, $K^+K^- \to K^0\bar{K}^0$ [11] amplitudes have been obtained in the SU(3) ChPT framework, although with different procedures and notations.
-As a consequence, the IAM has only been applied rigorously to the $\pi\pi$, $K\bar{K}$ final states, whereas for a complete treatment of the whole low energy meson-meson scattering additional approximations had to be done [9].
-In particular, the lowest order expansion could not be recovered complete up to $O(p^4)$ thus spoiling the scattering lengths and, in addition, it was not possible to compare directly with the low energy parameters of standard ChPT in dimensional regularization and the $\overline{MS} - 1$ scheme.
+However, it should be noted that, so far, the full results to one loop for all the meson-meson scattering processes are not available in the literature.
+At present, only the $\pi\pi \rightarrow \pi\pi$ [10], $K\pi \rightarrow K\pi$ [10], $\eta\pi \rightarrow \eta\pi$ [10], and the two independent $K^+K^- \rightarrow K^+K^-, K^+K^- \rightarrow K^0\bar{K}^0$ [11] amplitudes have been obtained in the SU(3) ChPT framework. although with different procedures and notation.
+As a consequence, the IAM has been applied rigorously only to the $\pi\pi$, $K\bar{K}$ final states, whereas for a complete treatment of the whole low energy meson-meson scattering, additional approximations had to be made [9].
+In particular, the lowest order expansion could not be recovered complete up to $O(p^4)$, thus spoiling the scattering lengths and, in addition, it was not possible to compare directly with the low energy parameters of standard ChPT in dimensional regularization and the modified minimal subtraction $\overline{MS} - 1$ scheme.

 In this work, we have calculated all the meson-meson scattering amplitudes at one loop in ChPT.
-There are three amplitudes that have never appeared published in the literature: $K\eta \to K\eta$, $\eta\eta \to \eta\eta$ and $K\pi \to K\eta$.
+There are three amplitudes that have never appeared published in the literature: $K\eta \rightarrow K\eta$, $\eta\eta \rightarrow \eta\eta$, and $K\pi \rightarrow K\eta$.
 The other five have been recalculated independently and all of them are given together in a unified notation, ensuring exact perturbative unitarity and also correcting previous misprints.
 Then, we have applied the coupled channel IAM to describe the whole meson-meson scattering below 1.2 GeV, including low energy data like scattering lengths.
-This new calculation allows for a direct comparison with the standard low energy constants of ChPT and that is why we have made a considerable effort in estimating the uncertainties in all our results. which are in very good agreement with the present determinations obtained from low energy data without unitarization.
-The main differences of this work with [9] are that we consider the full one-loop results for the amplitudes, ensuring their finiteness and scale independence in dimensional regularization, we take into account the new processes mentioned above and we are able to describe more accurately the low energy region.
-This had already been achieved for the $\pi\pi KK$ system only in [11], but here we complete this task for the whole meson-meson scattering.
+This new calculation allows for a direct comparison with the standard low energy constants of ChPT and that is why we have made a considerable effort to estimate the uncertainties in all our results, which are in very good agreement with the present determinations obtained from low energy data without unitarization.
+The main differences of this work from [9] are that we consider the full one-loop results for the amplitudes, ensuring their finiteness and scale independence in dimensional regularization, we take into account the new processes mentioned above, and we are able to describe the low energy region more accurately.
+This had already been achieved for the $\pi\pi$, $K\bar{K}$ system only in [11], but here we complete this task for all meson-meson scattering.

 The paper is organized as follows.
-In section II we review the main features concerning the meson-meson scattering calculations at one-loop in ChPT.
-The final results for the amplitudes have been collected in Appendix B due to their length.
-The definition of partial waves and unitarity is discussed in section III, and the IAM is presented in section IV.
-In section V, we review the available data on meson-meson scattering.
-In sections VI and VII we first use the IAM with present determinations of the low energy constants and next we make a fit to the data commented in section V. Our conclusions are summarized in section VIII.
-Apart from the amplitudes in Appendix B, we have also collected some useful formulae in Appendix A.
+In Sec.
+II we review the main features of the meson-meson scattering calculations at one loop in ChPT.
+The final results for the amplitudes are collected in Appendix B because of their length.
+The definition of partial waves and unitarity is discussed in Sec.
+III, and the IAM is presented in Sec.
+IV.
+In Sec.
+V, we review the available data on meson-meson scattering.
+In Secs.
+VI and VII we first use the IAM with present determinations of the low energy constants and next make a fit to the data reviewed in Sec.
+V. Our conclusions are summarized in Sec.
+VIII.
+Apart from the amplitudes in Appendix B, we have also collected some useful formulas in Appendix A.

 II.
-MESON MESON SCATTERING AT ONE LOOP
+MESON-MESON SCATTERING AT ONE LOOP